Ivy League Universities

 There are numerous US and world university league tables out there which include the rankings for Ivy Leaguers.

-Stanford and University of Chicago come joint fourth.
-The lowest ranked is Cornell at number 15.
+Yale and University of Chicago come joint third alongside MIT.
+The lowest ranked is Cornell at number 16.
 However in the QS World University Rankings other US non Ivy League universities e.g. Massachusetts Institute of Technology, out rank them and Stanford University is also at a very similar level.

 Business Insider, another league table ranks them according to 6 different criteria including student life, affordability and job prospects.
 It puts Harvard at the top and Brown at the bottom.